Persie0/One_Sided_Scan_Merger_App/README.md

 ## Features

 - Merge two PDF files:
-  - One containing all odd pages of a scan.
+  - One containing the front pages of a scan (those are all odd pdf pages after the merge).
-  - One containing all even pages of a scan in reverse order.
+  - One containing the backsides of a scan **in reverse order** (those are all even pdf pages after the merge).

 ## Download